Leeds

 Leeds is a city (Note: The area that is the subject of this article does not have legal city status itself, but is widely regarded as a city since it is the main and nominate settlement in the City of Leeds local government area) in West Yorkshire, England.
 It is the largest settlement in Yorkshire and the administrative centre of the City of Leeds Metropolitan Borough, which is the second most populous district in the United Kingdom.
 It is built around the River Aire and is in the eastern foothills of the Pennines.
 The city was a small manorial borough in the 13th century and a market town in the 16th century.
-It was awarded its Royal City Charter by King Charles 1st in 1626 and expanded in the 17th and 18th centuries by becoming a major production and trading centre (mainly with wool).
+Leeds expanded in the 17th and 18th centuries by becoming a major production and trading centre (mainly with wool).
+It was awarded a city charter in 1893 by Queen Victoria.

 Leeds developed as a mill town during the Industrial Revolution alongside other surrounding villages and towns in the West Riding of Yorkshire.
 It was also known for its flax industry, iron foundries, engineering and printing, as well as shopping, with several surviving Victorian era arcades, such as Kirkgate Market.
 City status was awarded in 1893, and a populous urban centre formed in the following century which absorbed surrounding villages and overtook the population of nearby York.

-Leeds's economy is the most diverse of all the UK's main employment centres, has seen the fastest rate of private-sector jobs growth of any UK city and has the highest ratio of private to public sector jobs.
+The economy of Leeds is the most diverse of all the UK's main employment centres, has seen the fastest rate of private-sector jobs growth of any UK city and has the highest ratio of private to public sector jobs.
 Leeds is home to over 109,000 companies, generating 5% of England's total economic output, at £60.5 billion, and is also ranked as a high sufficiency city by the Globalization and World Cities Research Network.
 Leeds is considered the cultural, financial and commercial heart of the West Yorkshire Urban Area.

 Leeds is also served by five universities, and has the fourth largest student population in the country and the country's fourth largest urban economy.
 The student population has stimulated growth of the nightlife in the city and there are ample facilities for sporting and cultural activities, including classical and popular music festivals, and a varied collection of museums.
+The city is home to the Leeds United football club.

 Leeds has multiple motorway links such as the M1, M62 and A1(M).
 The is, alongside Manchester Piccadilly, the busiest of its kind in Northern England.
 Public transport, rail and road networks in the city and wider region are widespread.
 It is the county's largest settlement, with a population of 536,280, while the larger City of Leeds district has a population of 812,000 (2021 census).
 The city is part of the fourth-largest built-up area by population in the United Kingdom, West Yorkshire Built-up Area, with a 2011 census population of 1.7 million.